github/glb-director/docs/setup/glb-healthcheck-configuration.md

 This field specifies the list of back-ends to which glb-director will load-balance the traffic.
 The list of back-ends for which to do the health-checking, is determined by the presence of "healthchecks" for the resepctive backends.

 If health-checking is not desired for a specific back-end, the parameters under "healthchecks" for that back-end can be omitted.
-If present, then along with the settings under "healthcheck_defaults" it determines the characteristics of health-checking for the back-ends listed.
+If present, then along with the settings under "healthchecks" it determines the characteristics of health-checking for the back-ends listed.

 For each back-end listed, health-check probes of the specified protocol are sent to its IP and port as listed.